-When you become a member of Archery GB you will give us information.
+When you become a member, volunteer or customer of Archery GB you will give us information.
 You may also give us information when using our Website or Membership system.
 Information may include your name, date of birth, postal address, email address, phone number, financial and credit card information, a personal description, disability, ethnicity, your archery qualifications, award history or CRB / DBS / PVG checks that have been undertaken and a photograph.

 Information we get from your use of our Website and services.

 Each time you visit our Website, we may automatically collect certain information.
 This information includes technical information, such as Internet Protocol (IP) addresses used to connect your computer to the internet, your login information, browser type and version, browser plug-in types and versions, operating system and platform and information relating to what pages you have viewed (e.g. using cookies as described further below);